dsberger/i_love_sudoku/README.md

 # I Love Sudoku

 I Love Sudoku is a gem for solving any sudoku puzzle.
+Documentation for public methods is below.
+You can also read about [how it works at this link](https://github.com/dsberger/i_love_sudoku/blob/master/How_it_works.md).

 ## Installation